schuengler/macOS-windows-keyboard-ger/README.md

 ## Recommandations

-I switched Command-Key with Control-Key in the system settings.
+- I switched Command-Key with Control-Key in the system settings.
+- Checkout AltTab-Project